Undergraduate Admissions

 Application Steps for Transfer Students:

-3. Submit an official transcript from each college previously attended, whether accredited or unaccredited, to Idaho State University.
+- Submit an official transcript from each college previously attended, whether accredited or unaccredited, to Idaho State University.
 Official transcripts must be mailed in a sealed envelope to Idaho State University by the awarding institution.
-Official transcripts by fax or email are permitted only when sent within the State of Idaho (from Idaho high schools or colleges).
 Transcripts may also be accepted as official if sent through secure e-transcript services directly from the issuing institution.
-Transcripts will not be accepted directly from a student.
+College-level transcripts will not be accepted directly from a student.

-1. Students who have earned Military Service credit through Military training modules reported on the Joint Service Transcript or a regionally accredited Military school must provide ISU with an official transcript.
-For more information about receiving college bearing credit from their Joint Service Transcript (JST), go to Credit for Military Service.
+- Students who have earned Military Service credit through Military training modules reported on the Joint Service Transcript or an institutionally accredited Military school must provide ISU with an official transcript.
+For more information about receiving college-bearing credit from their Joint Service Transcript (JST), go to Credit for Military Service.

-4. If applying in mid-semester while attending elsewhere, applicants must submit an in-progress college transcript indicating grades earned through the most recently completed semester.
-Once they have completed the term, they will need to submit their final college transcript.
+- If applying in mid-semester while attending elsewhere, applicants must submit an in-progress college transcript indicating grades earned through the most recently completed semester.
+Once they have completed the term, they must submit their final college transcript.

 Assured Admission Requirements:

-Applicants with less than a 2.0 cumulative transfer GPA from previous college work will be reviewed by the Director of Admissions and may be required to submit a petition to the Admission Petition Committee (see Admission by Petition).
+The Director of Admissions will review applicants with less than a 2.0 cumulative transfer GPA from previous college work.
+They may be required to submit a petition to the Admission Petition Committee (see Admission by Petition).

 Transfer Credit Evaluation